-HTML Forms & Input Basics: Building User Input Controls
+HTML Forms & Input Basics: Building User Input Forms

 Difficulty: Beginner

-You'll understand this better if you know: basic HTML structure, common text elements, and how attributes change the behavior of tags.
+You'll understand this better if you know: basic HTML elements, how attributes work, and the difference between text content and form controls.

-1. What Is HTML Forms & Input Basics?
+1. What Are HTML Forms and Input Controls?

 3. Basic Syntax or Core Idea